majguo/azure-spring-apps-training/aca/README.md

 Notice that the type of ingress is `internal` because the *city-service* is not intended to be accessed directly from the internet, instead, it will be accessed by a gateway later.

-## Build a Micronault microservice using Azure Database For MySQL Flexible server
+## Build a Micronaut microservice using Azure Database For MySQL Flexible server

-Build a [Micronault](https://micronaut.io/) microserver that references guide [ACCESS A DATABASE WITH MICRONAUT DATA JDBC](https://guides.micronaut.io/latest/micronaut-data-jdbc-repository-maven-java.html).
+Build a [Micronaut](https://micronaut.io/) microserver that references guide [ACCESS A DATABASE WITH MICRONAUT DATA JDBC](https://guides.micronaut.io/latest/micronaut-data-jdbc-repository-maven-java.html).
 The service is bound to an [Azure Database For MySQL Flexible server](https://learn.microsoft.com/azure/mysql/flexible-server/overview), and it uses [Flyway](https://guides.micronaut.io/latest/micronaut-flyway-maven-java.html) to manage database schema migrations including initial data population.
 Furthermore, it utilizes OpenTelemetry java agent to automatically capture telemetry data and send to OpenTelemetry collector, see [this comment](https://github.com/micronaut-projects/micronaut-tracing/issues/388#issuecomment-1810802923) for more information.

 The source code is in the [weather-service](./weather-service/) directory.
 The *weather-service* exposes a REST API to retrieve weather information for a given city from a MySQL database.